pulumi/pulumi-hugo/themes/default/content/blog/building-a-data-warehouse-on-aws-with-redshift-and-pulumi/index.md

 {"id": 3, "name": "An event of monumental importance"}' > events-1.txt
 ```

 Notice there aren't any commas between these events, so it's not actually a valid JSON _file_ -- it's just a text file containing some individually valid JSON events, one event per line.
+Adhering to this format allows Redshift to ingest and map the data to table we create next [using one of its built-in parsers](https://docs.aws.amazon.com/redshift/latest/dg/copy-parameters-data-format.html#copy-json-jsonpaths).

 Upload the file to S3 with the AWS CLI, using Pulumi to supply the name of the destination bucket: